nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

   - Will do...

 You explored all the possibilities with Kreia!

-- See T3
-  - Do you know where that HK droid in the cargo bay came from? (!c_influence_bet(8,25,75)) -> FAILED
-    - That didn't sound very convincing.
-Are you sure you don't know?
-    - I had other questions for you.
-  - I need a programming spike. `a_item_gen()`
-    - Can you make any more? `x4`
-    - I'll put this to good use.
-For now, there was something else I needed.

 - SECRET CACHE?? -> should only be available after
 - Head to Telos